neuromorphic-paris/Matlab-tools/README.md

 crop recordings in space (x,y) and time (ts).

 #### activity
 add a new field to the recording that displays activity over the whole input frame for each event.
+Options are `'exponential'` (default) and `'linear'`

 #### shannonise
 sometimes it is necessary to convert a sparse event representation into one that is sampled regurlarly.
 Currently this works well with the activity, this could however be adapted to accumulate events for frames (boohh) etc.